Data-Driven Lean Manufacturing

-What concepts and practices are being used in this process?
+What concepts and practices are involved in this process?

 Lean Principles